LoBoost: Fast Model-Native Local Conformal Prediction for Gradient-Boosted Trees: Introduction

-While effective, local conformal methods introduce additional estimation beyond the base regressor—learning an auxiliary partition or nuisance functions, or using extra splitting/cross-fitting—reducing data efficiency.
-For gradient-boosted trees, this overlooks a key fact: the trained ensemble already induces a rich, nested partition of $\mathcal X$ via its leaf structure.
+While effective, local conformal methods introduce additional estimation beyond the base regressor.
+They typically learn an auxiliary partition or nuisance functions, or use extra splitting or cross-fitting, adding computational overhead beyond the fitted boosted model.
+For gradient-boosted trees, this overlooks a key fact: the trained ensemble already induces a rich, nested partition of $\cX$ via its leaf structure.
 We introduce \ourmethod, which reuses this model-induced partition to calibrate residual quantiles locally.
-Concretely, we represent each input $x$ by the sequence of leaves it visits along the ensemble, $ \mathbf{L}_T(x) = \bigl(L_1(x),\ldots,L_T(x)\bigr), $ and define a local region around $x$ by requiring agreement on the first $k$ trees, i.e., matching the prefix $\bigl(L_1(x),\ldots,L_k(x)\bigr)$.
-This yields a nested, multiscale partition---coarse when $k$ is small, increasingly refined as $k$ grows---on which we calibrate residual quantiles.
+Concretely, we represent each input $x$ by the sequence of leaves it visits along the ensemble, $ \boldsymbol{\ell}_T(x) = \bigl(\ell_1(x),\ldots,\ell_T(x)\bigr), $ and define a local region around $x$ by requiring agreement on the first $k$ trees, i.e., matching the prefix $\boldsymbol{\ell}_k(x)=\bigl(\ell_1(x),\ldots,\ell_k(x)\bigr)$ for $k\leq T.$ This yields a nested, multiscale partition---coarse when $k$ is small, increasingly refined as $k$ grows---on which we calibrate residual quantiles.

-We then perform split conformal calibration within these regions—retaining finite-sample marginal validity by construction while adapting interval widths to local residual distributions—without retraining the predictor or fitting additional functions.
-This leads to improved predictive power of the base model, while keeping local validity of the prediction sets.

-Figure~\ref{fig:combined_figure} illustrates the motivation for \ourmethod{} on the heteroscedastic 1D simulation (Supplementary Material~\ref{sec:ap_sim}): \ourmethod{} produces locally adaptive intervals (narrow in low-noise regions, wide in high-noise regions) and attains conditional coverage closer to the nominal $1-\alpha=0.9$ than standard split conformal/ICP.
+The fitted ensemble therefore supplies the locality structure used by \ourmethod{}.
+Rather than learning a new partition, the method searches along this model-induced hierarchy for a resolution that preserves local structure while retaining enough observations for stable calibration.
+Figure~\ref{fig:combined_figure} illustrates the motivation for \ourmethod{} on two 1D synthetic mechanisms with $n=2000$ points (split into $50\%$ training, $25\%$ calibration, and $25\%$ testing; details in Supplementary Material~\ref{sec:ap_sim}): \ourmethod{} produces locally adaptive intervals (narrow in low-noise regions, wide in high-noise regions) and attains conditional coverage closer to the nominal $1-\alpha=0.9$ than standard split conformal/ICP.

 \paragraph{Contributions.}